voidfiles/ci-presentation/presentation.md

 ---

-# Our people are our greatest resource.
+# Our people are our greatest resource

 <div class="notes">And when we set out to increase the value we deliver to our customers we should use our most valuable resource, our people.
 Our people are our greatest resource.</div>

 ---

-# A continuous process is the best way to efficiently let our people deliver our to your customers.
+# A continuous process is the best way to efficiently let people deliver value to our customers

 <div class="notes">I came here today to talk about continuous integration and delivery because I think they are a powerful toolset that people can use to deliver value to our customers, but these tools are only useful in an organization that recognizes the power of unleashing its human potential.
 So, before I dive into ci and cd I have to contextualize them.</div>
 ---

 # It's pretty simple.

-<div class="notes">In theory it's pretty simple, and yet I could spend hours diving into the details, so here is the basics.</div>
+<div class="notes">In theory it's pretty simple, and yet I could spend hours diving into the details, so here are the basics.</div>

 ---

 1. Vision
-2. Empower our people
+2. Empower people
-3. Try lots of things
+3. Experiment
-4. Measure outcomes
+4. Measure

 <div class="notes">In order to unleash your human potential you must create a virtuous cycle that encompasses these steps.
-Vision, empowerment, try lots of things, and measurement outcomes.
+Vision, empowerment, Experiment, and measurement, especially outcomes.
 If you have ever heard of the OODA loop, or the plan do check act cycle, you know what I am talking about here, but let me dive into each step in more detail.</div>

 ---

-# Vision is how you align all the people, it's the why to the goals what.
+# Vision aligns people

 <div class="notes">People want to do the best thing they can, but often they are confused as to the best course of action.
 Having a vision is a great way to make plain what you are trying to do so that people can figure out what to do next.
-Vision is how you align all the people, it's the why to the goals what.</div>
+Vision aligns people, it's the why to the goals what.</div>

 ---

-# Empower people to align their teams with the overall vision and goals
+# Empower people to align their teams with the overall vision

 <div class="notes">Now that people know where they are headed.
-We should empower them to find the best course of action.</div>
+We should empower people to align their teams with the overall vision by choosing the best course of action.</div>

 ---